-CMS has conditionally approved a temporary extension of DHCS' Medi-Cal 2020 Demonstration, which is set to expire on December 31, 2021, contingent upon DHCS'
+The Centers for Medicare and Medicaid Services (CMS) has approved a temporary extension of DHCS' Medi-Cal 2020 Demonstration, which is set to expire on December

-continued compliance with the STCs.
-This extension authorizes the WPC Pilot Program to operate for an additional year, known as PY 6, from January 1, 2021, to December 31, 2021.
+31, 2021, contingent upon DHCS' continued compliance with the Special Terms and Conditions (STC).
+This extension authorizes the WPC pilot program to operate for an additional year, known as Program Year (PY) 6, from January 1, 2021, to December 31, 2021.
+Additionally: